Nikinox/Nikinox/README.md

 👋 Hi, I'm Nikinox

-I'm a teenager passionate about programming and building things — from the core logic to the final code.
+I'm a teenager passionate about programming and building stuff — from the core logic to the final code.
 I love turning ideas into working projects and learning something new every time I build.

 🖥️ Tools & Stack
 - Mainly working with Python
 - Using Visual Studio Code as my primary editor
-- Constantly exploring new technologies to improve my workflow

 📚 Currently Learning
 - trying to master Tkinter
+- how to read tasks to build a task manager in C++

 🔧 Dev Stats
 - Total projects built: 19
-- Years of coding: 4 months(if we counted scratch would be 2.5 years)
+- Years of coding: 5 months(if we counted scratch would be 2.6 years)
 - Favorite stack: Python

 🚀 Mindset

 My philosophy is simple:
+Keep trying.
 Keep building.
 Keep learning.
 Keep improving.
 Every project is a chance to level up.